Chapter 1: School

 “Remind me which side was immortal?”
 Bella huffed.

-“The vampires, why?”
+“The Vampires, why?”
 I raised my eyebrow at her.
 Wolfbane began his long droll in his bored flat tone about the pros and cons of a plan B when invading enemy territory.
 Of course being the diligent student I took notes and asked questions.

-“How is Cappa WolfsBane still alive?” she groaned.
+“How is Cappa WolfsBane still alive?”
+She groaned.
 Cappa WolfBane had given her two essays to write before tomorrow due to her forgetting her homework...again.
 I laughed at her predicament and wrote the links to a few sites should could use for her extra work.

 “I know.”
 I winked at her.
 We turned to leave our lockers, the day was finally over.

 At the end of the hall I saw a familiar figure.
 He was Luke’s opposite, in every way.
-His hair was black as night, his eyes were glittering jewels of green, and his skin was almost Bella-tan, but you’d never notice under his brown long sleeved shirt and dark jeans.
+His hair was black as night, his eyes were glittering jewels of hazel, and his skin was almost Bella-tan, but you’d never notice under his brown long sleeved shirt and dark jeans.
 He smiled with pride at the girl he spoke to.
 Her eyes were much darker, but her hair matched his.
 She wore a grey shirt and light jeans.
 He rested his hand in her hair.
 James NightShade, Luke’s best friend since we were kids.

 “Bella!”
 Luke picked up a squealing Bella and spun her around.
 She laughed and her cheeks pinkened.
 Luke set her down and gave me a tight hug.